Tax Shield Formula (Table of Contents)

-A Tax shield is a necessary reduction in the taxable income of an individual or corporation achieved when a huge amount of expenses incorporate with total income such as mortgage interest.
-Medical expenditure, charitable donation, and depreciation.
-Tax shields vary from country to country and based on which deductions are defined whether it is legitimate or not.
+A Tax shield is a necessary reduction in an individual or corporation’s taxable income achieved when a huge amount of expenses incorporate with total income, such as mortgage interest: medical expenditure, charitable donation, and depreciation.
+Tax shields vary from country to country and based on which deductions are defined, whether it is legitimate or not.
 The value of the tax shield depends on the effective tax rate for the corporation or individual.
-There may be several other cases where the income of the current year can be lowered than the previous year due to unclaimed tax losses of the previous years.
+There may be several other cases where the current year’s income can be lowered than the previous year due to unclaimed tax losses of the previous years.

 Basically, the company uses two main tax shield strategies.